Skip to content

 So I started building skills to automate each step. /research to explore the codebase and load prior knowledge. /plan to decompose work. /pre-mortem to validate before building. /crank to orchestrate the workers. /vibe to validate the output. /post-mortem to extract learnings.

-Somewhere in the middle of all that, I realized what I'd actually built.
-Not an agent orchestrator.
-A context orchestrator.
-Every skill, every hook, every piece of the flywheel: they all do one thing.
-Put the right context in the right window at the right time.
-When I give it my intent, I'm not hoping.
-I know what it's going to do, because I built the pipeline that determines what every agent sees.
+Somewhere in the middle of all that, I realized what I'd actually built was a context orchestrator.
+Every skill, every hook, every piece of the flywheel does one thing: put the right context in the right window at the right time.
+When I give it my intent, I know what it's going to do, because I built the pipeline that determines what every agent sees.

 What It Actually Does

-AgentOps is a Claude Code plugin suite: 34 skills, 12 enforcement hooks, and a knowledge flywheel.
-The whole thing is designed around one principle.
-Treat the context window like a network perimeter.
+AgentOps is a Claude Code plugin suite: a suite of skills, enforcement hooks, and a knowledge flywheel.
+The whole thing is designed around one principle: treat the context window like a network perimeter.

 Least-privilege loading.
 Agents receive only the context necessary for the task.
-Not everything, just what matters right now.
+Just what matters right now.

 Validation gates.
 Context is vetted for relevance and currency before entering the window.
 Stale knowledge decays.
 Bad patterns get demoted.